Flights halted at Gatwick after emergency landing

 On its Twitter website, Gatwick said the incident had forced the airport to close.

-"Currently there are temporary delays to departing and arriving flights caused by an aircraft with technical issues on the runway," it said.
+"Currently there are temporary delays to departing & arriving flights caused by an aircraft with technical issues on the runway," it said.